 Real-Life Relative: Michael Mackenzie, who is the father of James Mackenzie (Raven) , plays Raven's mentor Cyrus in Raven: The Island.

-What Could Have Been: In the new series, the name Aisha Toussaint's Raven had when she was a warrior was originally going to be revealed but since the plot focuses on her role as the new Raven, this did not happen.
+What Could Have Been: In the 11th and 12th series, the name Aisha Toussaint's Raven had when she was a warrior was originally going to be revealed but since the plot focuses on her role as the new Raven, this did not happen.

 Sticking with the revived series: the new version of Battering Ram was supposed to be a two versus two team challenge as shown in an illustration on the map.
 Unfortunately, the budget was not big enough for that and it became a challenge all four of the warriors had to do as one team.